AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/dispatcher/disp-overview.md

 * `conf.dispatcher.d/clientheaders/clientheaders.any`

 Este arquivo é incluído de dentro de seus `.farm` arquivos.
-Especifica quais cabeçalhos de solicitação devem ser encaminhados ao backend.
+It specifies what request headers should be forwarded to the backend.

 * `conf.dispatcher.d/filters/filters.any`

 Este arquivo é incluído de dentro de seus `.farm` arquivos.
-Ele tem um conjunto de regras que mudam qual tráfego deve ser filtrado e não chegar ao backend.
+It has a set of rules that change what traffic should be filtered out and not make it to the backend.

 * `conf.dispatcher.d/virtualhosts/virtualhosts.any`

 Este arquivo é incluído de dentro de seus `.farm` arquivos.
 Ele tem uma lista de nomes de host ou caminhos de URI que devem ser correspondidos por correspondências de localizações.
-Isso determina qual backend usar para servir uma solicitação.
+This determines what backend to use to serve a request.

 Os arquivos acima fazem referência aos arquivos de configuração imutáveis listados abaixo.
-As alterações nos arquivos imutáveis não serão processadas pelos despachantes nos ambientes da Cloud.
+Changes to the immutable files will not be processed by dispatchers in Cloud environments.

-**Arquivos de configuração imutáveis**
+**Immutable Configuration Files**

-Esses arquivos fazem parte da estrutura básica e aplicam padrões e práticas recomendadas.
-Os arquivos são considerados imutáveis porque modificá-los ou excluí-los localmente não afetarão sua implantação, pois não serão transferidos para a instância da Cloud.
+These files are part of the base framework and enforce standards and best practices.
+The files are considered immutable because modifying or deleting them locally will have no impact on your deployment, as they will not get transferred to your Cloud instance.

-É recomendável que os arquivos acima façam referência aos arquivos imutáveis listados abaixo, seguidos de declarações ou substituições adicionais.
-Quando a configuração do dispatcher for implantada em um ambiente de nuvem, a versão mais recente dos arquivos imutáveis será usada, independentemente da versão usada no desenvolvimento local.
+It is recommended that the above files reference the immutable files listed below, followed by any additional statements or overrides.
+When dispatcher configuration is deployed to a cloud environment, the latest version of the immutable files will be used, regardless of what version was used in local development.

 * `conf.d/available_vhosts/default.vhost`